Scalable Production Scheduling: Linear Complexity via Unified Homogeneous Graphs: Method

 By mapping all entities into this shared feature space, we treat the shop floor as a formally homogeneous graph \mbox{$\mathcal{G} = (\mathcal{V}, \mathcal{E})$}, where node-type distinctions are handled implicitly via the learnable embeddings.
 On this representation, we employ a $K$-layer GIN \cite{xuHowPowerfulAre2019}.
 Node embeddings are initialized as $\mathbf{h}_v^{(0)} = \mathbf{x}_v$ and updated via a multi-layer perceptron $\text{MLP}^{(k)}$:

 where $\epsilon^{(k)}$ is a learnable scalar and $\mathcal{N}(v)$ denotes the set of neighbors within the sparse unified graph structure.

 By stacking $K$ layers, the receptive field of each node expands to its $K$-hop neighborhood.
 For example, at $K=2$, an operation node $O_{i,j}$ integrates information not only from its direct machine but also from all competing operations assigned to the same machine.
-This architecture enables multi-channel reasoning across three critical structural dimensions:

-\begin{itemize} \item Intra-job precedence flow ($O_{j,k} \rightarrow O_{j,k+1}$) propagates temporal information downstream through directed edges, allowing the network to update the features of all subsequent operations whenever a delay or completion occurs on a job's critical path. \item Resource contention aggregation ($O \rightarrow \mathcal{M}$) utilizes machine nodes as information hubs that collect feature vectors from all assigned operations to quantify global resource demand and estimate potential shop floor congestion. \item Resource-state feedback ($\mathcal{M} \rightarrow O$) completes the communication loop via bidirectional edges, ensuring that machine status and queue density are reflected back to waiting operations so the policy can account for real-time contention from competing jobs. \end{itemize}
+This architecture supports three forms of reasoning: precedence edges propagate temporal information along jobs, operation-machine aggregation captures resource contention, and bidirectional machine-operation feedback exposes queue density to waiting operations.

 To support both local decision-making and global state evaluation, the architecture produces two distinct levels of representation.
 We compute a global graph embedding $h_G$ via sum-pooling over all final node embeddings: